Assumption / Validation Flowchart

 Assumption 11: We think we’re ready to launch

 Experiment- Test the product internally.
-Check in with Marketing and Sales to ensure they have what they need.
+Check in with Marketing and Sales to ensure they have what they need and that they understand the financial viability of the product.
 (QA is not always enough)

 Assumption 12: We think what we launched is being used